Skip to main content

 Color Banding

-Color banding, or posterization is an ugly artifact that can be seen in digital images.
-It’s most often visible in a gradient between two similar colors.
-Banding refers to the visible change from one color to another instead of a smooth, fading gradient.
+Color banding, also known as posterization, is an undesirable artifact that can appear in digital images.
+It is most noticeable in a gradient between two similar colors, where the transition between colors appears as distinct bands rather than a smooth, fading gradient.

-The image below is an excellent example of color banding.
-Banding is clearly visible in the sky.
+The attached image provides a clear example of color banding, which is clearly visible in the sky.

 undefined